 [PMID: 12584128] [Contact: Upinder Bhalla]

-Virtual Physiological Rat (Medical College of Wisconsin)
+Virtual Physiological Rat (University of Michigan)Back to top

 The Biochemical Simulation Environment (BISEN) software package is a suite of tools for generating equations and associated computer programs for simulating biochemical systems.
 BISEN is described in a recent publication.
 The BISEN page provides links to a user manual with several tutorial examples of increasing complexity that demonstrate its current capabilities, and a download page.

 Database of Thermodynamic Biochemical reactions